 The 114,000-square-foot First Year Living/ Learning Community Coyote Village is composed of two angular buildings that frame and activate a shared courtyard.
 The ground floors of each building house shared amenities and services, including the precinct’s residence life office, a large multi-purpose room, community kitchen and recreation lounge.
 The ground floor also encompasses a wing reserved for the University’s Honors Program.
 This space features three flexible classrooms, the program director’s office, study rooms, and a collaborative work lounge.

 The residential floors are organized into 11 36-bed pods, with each pod inclusive of 17 double occupancy rooms, two single occupancy rooms, a resident advisor room, dedicated study room, shared living room, and two gender-inclusive community bathrooms.
 In response to the site’s significant sun and wind exposures, the residential floor plans and façades are articulated with a series of projecting bays – which provide shade for the windows.
 Study and living rooms are expressed with a liberal use of glass and occupy prominent corners of the building, offering students views of campus and serving as beacons throughout the complex.
-The project is projected to achieve LEED Gold.
+The project is LEED Silver.